 Using a credit card can be a very smart decision if you do so responsibly.
 In fact, there are actually many benefits to sensible credit card utilization: you can use them to build up a bad credit score, earn cash back and signup bonus rewards, and even finance major purchases without interest during introductory periods.

 However, credit cards can be a double-edged sword.
 One side has the ability to pull you out of a bad credit slump and improve your financial life, and the other can tank your credit score, and put you in a cycle of debt that could take years to get out of.
 It all depends on how you use it!

-According to the Federal Reserve of New York, total U.S. credit card debt rose by $26 billion in 2017's fourth quarter and is currently sitting at a whopping $834 billion.
+According to the Federal Reserve Bank of New York, total U.S. credit card debt stood at $986 billion in Q1 2023.
 That's a lot of debt on a lot of credit cards!